bonibv/swarc-material/arc42/arc42-template-EN.md

 **Contents**

 </div>

-"_A list of identified technical risks or technical debts, ordered by priority
-_"

 1. User Experience Impact
 Cross-platform development offers cost-efficiency but accumulates technical debt for native features.
 Ongoing maintenance is essential for competitiveness.